-The Musical Arts music degree is a unique degree designed for those who want to combine their music degree with another discipline.
-You will take core music classes, lessons on your primary instrument or voice, and complete the requirements for a senior recital (Level 7.)
-In addition, you will choose another major or a minor, in any department except music, and fulfill those requirements to complete your Musical Arts degree.
-Upon graduation, you may find primary employment as a musician (for example, as a private piano teacher in your home) or combine it with the training you received in your other major.
-Examples of this combined degree are Musical Arts/Religious Studies, Musical Arts/Business, Musical Arts/Computer Science, etc., the choice is up to you.
+The Bachelor of Arts in Musical Arts is a unique degree designed for those who want to combine their music degree with another discipline.
+You will take core music classes, lessons on your primary instrument or voice, and complete the requirements for an exit senior recital (at Level 6) or senior project (at Level 5).
+In addition, you will choose another major or a minor, in any School or Department except music, and fulfill those requirements to complete your Musical Arts degree.
+Upon graduation, you may find primary employment as a musician (for example, as a private piano teacher in your home, a Music Minister in a church, an audio engineer, etc.), or combine it with the training you received in your other major or minor.
+Examples of this combined degree are Musical Arts/Religious Studies, Musical Arts/Business, Musical Arts/Computer Science, etc. The choice is up to you.

 Music Performance (MUSP.BM) I Download Checksheet